krusynth/digitalpolicy/content/_info/software-development.md

 It's not too late to turn back from this dark path - but if you must proceed, here are a few guideposts.

+Since most software development is performed by contractors, also refer to the [procurement page](/policies/procurement/).

 ## Getting Software Tools